-Soaring energy bills, spiralling food prices and rising interest rates are squeezing budgets in the lead-up to Christmas.
+Spiralling food prices and rising interest rates (especially if you have a mortgage up for renewal) are squeezing budgets this summer.
 But rather than trying to shield our children from the financial difficulties we’re facing, it’s important to talk to them about what’s going on.

-Here are 6 ways to teach children good money habits:
+Here are seven ways to teach children good money habits:

 1. Set up a pocket money app